Les-01/Penetration-Testing-Lab-Clarke-Confectionary/README.md

     Insecure Configurations – Lack of network segmentation, exposed services

-Deliverables

-📄 Penetration Testing Report (PDF)
-📁 Tools, scripts, and output samples used during the engagement Disclaimer

 This project was conducted in a virtual lab environment as part of a university module.
 It does not represent a real-world attack and was performed in accordance with ethical hacking principles.